sylhare/React/README.md

 - > error babel-jest@26.6.3: The engine "node" is incompatible with this module.
 Expected version ">= 10.14.2".
 Got "10.13.0"

-Just update node to the latest version. if you are using [`n`](https://github.com/tj/n) (useful when working with different node versions) just do:
+Update node to the latest version.
+If you are using [`n`](https://github.com/tj/n) (useful when working with different node versions) do:

 ```bash
 n latest